Sbontek/studyProjects/README.md

 $config['sess_save_path'] = NULL;

-database should include these four tables currently. please note another column was added to posts table 'user_id'
+database should include these four tables currently.

+edits to tables as of 15-5-2017 one row called user_id has been added to categories table, and one row called user_id has been added to posts table

 #db table posts